ludiosarchive/Minerva/docs/Overview.rst

 	*	Minerva automatically retries requests if they fail.

-	*	Minerva can use WebSocket/Flash sockets, which provide some obfuscation against Firebug/HttpFox.
+	*	Minerva can use WebSocket/Flash Socket, which provide some obfuscation against Firebug/HttpFox.

 	*	Minerva does CSRF protection on all transports, as long as you set it up right.